 Panel discussion on Drones and Military Automation

-On October 28th we are hosting a small panel on military automation and drones, featuring our colleagues Ingvild Bode and James Rogers, who will be interviewed by Amelie Theussen.
+On October 28th we were hosting a small panel on military automation and drones, featuring our colleagues Ingvild Bode and James Rogers.
+They were interviewed by Amelie Theussen.
 Ingvild Bode is a researcher in weapon automation.
-She will discuss why states that develop military use of automation consider their use appropriate, and why we need to be careful when thinking about what tasks to delegate to artificial intelligence.
+She discussed why states that develop military use of automation consider their use appropriate, and why we need to be careful when thinking about what tasks to delegate to artificial intelligence.
 James Rogers is a researcher in the use of drones in war.
-He will talk about how companies can use drones to create completely new forms of commercial, logistical and transport infrastructure, as well as the weak points in the system that risk undermining the benefits of drone age.
-There will be time for a Q&A at the end.
-While this is geared towards a business audience, it is open to students and the public more generally.
-If you are interested in attending, please contact Jesper Jensen - firstname.lastname@example.org - to get the zoom link!
+He talked about how companies can use drones to create completely new forms of commercial, logistical and transport infrastructure, as well as the weak points in the system that risk undermining the benefits of drone age.

 CWS Annual Conference 2020: What is a battlefield, who is a fighter?